 They are prepared to undertake the repair of jewelry and to restore pieces to their original appearance.
 Once in the field, graduates continue to develop expertise and gain experience in the more refined aspects of the trade.

-In addition to the Full-Time program, we offer a number of jewelry making courses through our Continuing Education Department.
-View courses here.
+In addition to the Career Training program, we offer a number of jewelry making courses through our Community Education Department.
+View all courses.

 Using hand tools, students perform all basic metal forming and soldering techniques to make and finish several pieces of jewelry in copper, silver and gold to a professional standard.